pepcape/NPGR003-24/05-Animation/README.md

 * invention, animation invention
 * visual appeal
 * cyclic animation (plays smoothly in the "auto-repeat" mode)
+* if your solutions to the `04-Mandala` and `05-Animation` problems share the same "mandala-idea", you will receive only one set of bonus points for it

 ## Use of AI assistant
 Using an AI assistant in this task will be very difficult.
 Sure, you can use